apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Thousands shelter from Kyiv missile barrage, hours after Biden’s national security adviser visits**
+**Lawmakers unveil $1.2 trillion funding package, kicking off sprint to avoid government shutdown**

-You can read more about it [here](https://www.cnn.com/2024/03/21/europe/kyiv-missile-attack-ukraine-russia-intl/index.html).
+You can read more about it [here](https://www.cbsnews.com/news/government-funding-package-spending-congress/).

 ## Requirements
 - Python 3.8